 How are decisions made?

-The Assel Valley Panel makes recommendations on awards from the Fund and advises on overall Fund strategy.
-The Panel is governed by a Terms of Reference that has been developed and agreed between community representatives and Foundation Scotland and is reviewed from time to time.
+The Assel Valley Panel makes recommendations on awards from the fund and advises on overall fund strategy.
+The Panel is governed by a Terms of Reference that has been developed and agreed upon between community representatives and Foundation Scotland and is reviewed from time to time.

 The Panel is made up of Girvan Community Councillors.
 The Panel meets approximately twice per year to make decisions on applications to the fund.
 The current Panel is:

 - Wilma Dunlop

 - Jane Jardine

 - Stephen Galloway